 This can be hard to do–especially if you’re in an environment with fellow peers who all seem to be passing the exam more quickly and easily than you are.
 However, remember that everyone learns, retains, and applies knowledge differently.
-Your CPA Exam journey and experience is entirely unique from everyone else’s and is equally valuable.
+Your CPA Exam journey and experience are entirely unique from everyone else’s and are equally valuable.
 The more you embrace it and stop comparing yourself to others the better off you’ll be.

 Realize that the CPA Exam doesn’t define you.

 Do not tie the CPA Exam to your self-worth.
 If you do, the pressure to pass becomes incredibly immense and your entire exam experience will become a burden on your shoulders that can quickly lead to a downward spiral.
 Don’t let the CPA Exam determine your intelligence, happiness, or life success.
 Instead, remember that you want to become a CPA to gain more opportunities in your professional career.
 But don’t look at it as the be-all-end-all to who you are.